SAP/luigi/docs/navigation-parameters-reference.md

 ## Context switcher

 The context switcher is a drop-down list available in the top navigation bar.
 It allows you to switch between a curated list of navigation elements such as Environments.
+To do so, add the **contextSwitcher** property to the **navigation** object using the following optional properties:

 - **defaultLabel** specifies the default label that is shown if no context is selected.
 - **parentNodePath** specifies the base path, that is prepended to **options[].pathValue**.
 It must be an absolute path.